dorjeduck/mopro/README.md

 # progressbar.🔥

-A lightweight and customizable progress bar for Mojo, ideal for tracking the progress of long-running operations and loops.
+A lightweight and customizable progress bar for Mojo, ideal for tracking the progress of long-running operations in loops.

 ## Usage